Retirement provision in Switzerland. The essentials at a glance.

 Those who do not work or who work very little must pay the annual AHV minimum contribution.
 Otherwise, there will be a contribution gap, which will lead to a reduction of the AHV pension of 1/44 per missing contribution year.
 In principle, existing AHV contribution gaps can only be closed within five years of their occurrence.

 Following the entry into force of the AHV 21 reform, from 2024 it will be possible for those who continue to work beyond the reference age of 65 to have the AHV contributions they pay taken into account when calculating the pension.
 This allows people to close earlier contribution gaps.
+However, a recalculation of this kind that takes into account AHV contributions paid after the reference age can only be requested once.
+The request should only be submitted once you are no longer employed or have reduced any working hours to such an extent that additional contributions no longer make a difference.

 Consequences in the second pillar